ARTICLE XI. VOTING PROCEDURES

 - In the event of a three- or four-way tie, the entries are awarded the better middle position for which the speakers are tied.
 For other entries in the section, eliminate the next position after the tie ranking.

-g.
-Cumulative Composite Ranks: To determine a contestant's cumulative composite rank, add up the composite rank (as determined by 7.f) the contestant has earned in each preliminary round, treating composite ranks of 6s and 7s and 5s.
+To determine a contestant's cumulative composite rank, add up the composite rank (see F.8) the contestant has earned in each preliminary round, treating composite ranks of 6s and 7s and 5s.

-a.
-Fourteen (14) entries will be selected to participate in the semifinal round on the basis of lowest cumulative score of composite ranks from the entry’s preliminary rounds (as determined by 7.g), not the individual judges’ ballots.
+1) Fourteen (14) entries will be selected to participate in the semifinal round on the basis of lowest cumulative score of composite ranks from the entry’s preliminary rounds (see F.9), not the individual judges’ ballots.
 The round shall consist of two panels of seven contestants each, each evaluated by 5 judges.

 - If the entries are still tied, the entry with the most number of ones, twos, etc., in composite ranks (higher composite reciprocals) advances.

 - If the entries are still tied, the entry with the lowest sum of individual judges’ ranks advances.
-6s and 7s shall be treated as 5s (see 7.d).
+6s and 7s shall be treated as 5s (see F.6).

 - If the entries are still tied, the entry with the most number of ones, twos, etc., in individual judges’ ranks (higher reciprocals) advances.